Forside DH-Debate

 As we want to connect Klak-Harald and Thyra with that Denmark, which had its center on Sjælland, it's a bit disturbing that Klak-Harald in Jomsvikinge Saga is the Earl of Holseteland, that is Holsten.
 But we must remember that Vita Anskarii says: "But because King Harald sometimes could not be with peace in his kingdom, then the above mentioned Emperor gave him a fief beyond the Elbe, that he might flee thither if it perhaps became necessary for him".

-Jomsviking Saga continues praising Thyra, "and Thyra was considered the wisest woman, who ever came to Denmark, and was called the Danish bod or salvation." - three times Klak-Harald is invited to celebrate Christmas with King Gorm, the saga tells, and three times he stops along the way because of ominous visions.
+Jomsviking Saga continues praising Thyra, "and Thyra was considered the wisest woman, who ever came to Denmark, and was called the Danish bod or salvation."
+Three times Klak-Harald is invited to celebrate Christmas with King Gorm, the saga tells, and three times he stops along the way because of ominous visions.
 Gorm became angry, but Thyra got him appeased.
-Following this saga, Harald killed his brother Knud at Limfjorden, and Thyra found a clever way to tell Gorm.
+Following this saga, their son Harald killed his brother Knud at Limfjorden, and Thyra found a clever way to tell Gorm.

 The royal name, Harald, was originally associated with Sjælland, the island in the middle, which from ancient times enjoyed a special dignity.
 We remember that Harald, who in the year 826 were baptized at the emperor in Mainz, "sailed to his homeland to take over the government there," which means that his homeland must have been an island.
 Also think of Harald Hildetand, who following the tradition lived in Lejre near Roskilde on Sjælland - indicating that Harald was a traditional king's name on the island.
 Thyra was apparently a princess from that Denmark, which Ottar and Wulfstan described, where the main island was Sjælland.
 A king ruling all the Dana land around the Baltic Sea estuary into the western ocean should necessarily be situated on this venerable island like an ancient emperor necessarily should rule from Rome.